KajKandler/eleventy-base-blog-with-schema/content/blog/importance_of_schema_markup.md

 Also annotate the main topics the article is about as well as major mentions.

-### 4. Add a Breadcrumbs hierarchy to the Schema markup
+### 4. Add a Breadcrumbs Hierarchy to the Schema Markup

 Breadcrumbs are a common feature on many content management systems.
 They help users to navigate and search engines to understand the structure of the content.

 You can add the breadcrumb to a Webpage annotation.

-### 4. Annotation Should Match the Content on the Page
+### 4. Annotations Should Match the Content on the Page

 Don't make things up in the schema markup.
 You want the schema markup to confirm what is written on the page.

-### 5. Connect the Schema Markup to one Graph
+### 5. Connect the Schema Markup to a Single Graph

 It is important that you mark up the different entities but connect them either through nested schema and or through proper "@id" connections.